-Compression should feel noticeably snug, and but not so tight that it causes discomfort or makes breathing difficult.
+Compression should feel noticeably snug but not so tight that it causes discomfort or makes breathing difficult.

 Keeping your garment clean will make wearing it more pleasant.
 Depending on the garment, you may be able to machine wash or hand wash it using mild soap.

-Compression should feel noticeably snug, and but not so tight that it causes discomfort or makes breathing difficult.
-Dr. Parker’s nurses will fit you for a garment after surgery that provides the optimal compression while keeping you comfortable.
+Compression should feel noticeably snug but not so tight that it causes discomfort or makes breathing difficult.
+One of our nurses will fit you for a garment after surgery that provides the optimal compression while keeping you comfortable.
 It’s not uncommon for garments to become too loose over time, as swelling goes down.
 In this case, we’ll have you move to a smaller size.

 5 thoughts on “Do Compression Garments Really Help Plastic Surgery Results?”